lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-We assign the DMA Linked List to the DMA Controller...
+We assign the DMA Linked Lists (Transmit and Receive) to the DMA Controller...

 ```c
     DMA_LLI_Init(arg->tx_dma_ch, &txllicfg);